TASMANIAN SEA TROUT MARLENE DIETRICH: SOUS VIDE RECIPE

 "I like boiled fish…almost any fish tastes wonderful when properly boiled…the fish must never boil."

 So sayeth Marlene Dietrich in her book ABC, first published in 1961.
 Like the lady herself, her culinary advice is mysteriously elusive.
-And as good a jumping off point as any for the inscrutable world of sous vide cooking.
+And as good a jumping off point as any for the inscrutable world of sous vide cooking with this recipe for Tasmanian sea trout.

 Sous vide (under vacuum) cooking seems to be approaching a watershed moment (unintentional lame pun noted).
 Still, as blogger Becky of Chef Reinvented points out, the question remains: is sous vide the spawn of Satan's bath water or a viable modernist cooking method?